Genes and chromosomes in chronic myeloid leukaemia (CML)

 The BCR-ABL1 gene

 This new BCR-ABL1 gene makes too much of a substance called tyrosine kinase.
 Too much tyrosine kinase can cause the bone marrow to make too many white blood cells.
 It also stops these cells developing into normal white blood cells or dying when they should.
-These abnormal cells are the leukaemia cells.
+These abnormal cells are the CML cells.

-The Philadelphia Ph chromosome
+The Philadelphia (Ph) chromosome

 How the Philadelphia chromosome develops